 Me: Yes.
 Had breakup in bed.

-My favourite blogger autocorrect fails.
+12 of the best blogger autocorrect fails.

 After my autocorrect howlers, I decided to ask my blogging friends about their own experiences.
 They came back with some fantastic examples.